84% of companies don't actively optimise or measure their on-site search.

 About 75% of users’ search queries are influenced by Google Auto suggestions, and this rings true on-site.
 We all struggle with inspiration from time to time - even when we have a good idea of the product we’re looking for.

 Look at your product pages, product descriptions and meta tags - the last thing you want is to show no results.
-Don’t waste that cost-per-click and waste visitors time without at least seeing something that pertains to their original search.
+Don’t waste that cost-per-click and visitors' time without at least seeing something that pertains to their original search.